Satellites capture dozens of explosive eruptions from La Soufrière volcano on St. Vincent island

-The 4,094-foot Caribbean stratovolcano, which last erupted in 1979, had been acting up since December.
+The 4,094-foot Caribbean stratovolcano, which previously erupted in 1979, had been acting up since December.
 A new lava dome appeared before the new year and grew into February, prompting increased supervision by volcanologists who predicted an eruption.

-About 16,000 people evacuated communities close to the volcano Thursday before the first eruption Friday.
+About 16,000 people evacuated from communities close to the volcano Thursday before the first eruption Friday.
 Since then, dozens of more explosions have followed, generating devastating pyroclastic flows.

 “It’s destroying everything in its path,” Erouscilla Joseph, director of the University of the West Indies’s Seismic Research Center, told the Associated Press.

-The sputtering volcano has spewed thousands of tons of ash and soot miles into the atmosphere, captured by the GOES East weather satellite, which peers down from 22,236 miles above the earth’s surface.
+The sputtering volcano has spewed thousands of tons of ash and soot miles into the atmosphere, captured by the GOES East weather satellite, which peers down from 22,236 miles above the Earth’s surface.

 The satellite captured the first eruption at 8:41 a.m.
 Friday, the 8:50 a.m. scan revealing a vertically extensive plume of brown volcanic particulates injected high into the atmosphere.
-The plume cast a lengthy shadow across the northwest stretch of the island, extending into the adjacent Atlantic waters.
+The plume cast a lengthy shadow across the northwest stretch of the island, extending into the adjacent Atlantic Ocean.

-Estimating the plume height at 9 a.m. using the length of the shadow and the angle of the sun indicate volcanic material may have reached up to 38,000 feet in height.
-Satellites estimated the top of the plume was as cold as minus-75 degrees Fahrenheit, corresponding to altitudes near 40,000 feet.
+Estimating the plume height at 9 a.m. using the length of the shadow and the angle of the sun indicates that volcanic material may have reached up to 38,000 feet in height.
+Satellites estimated that the top of the plume was as cold as minus-75 degrees Fahrenheit, corresponding to altitudes near 40,000 feet.

-West to northwesterly winds initially fanned ashfall north of Barbados, but Saturday the breeze changed direction.
+West-to-northwesterly winds initially fanned ashfall north of Barbados, but Saturday the breeze changed direction.
 That sent a thick column of ash directly over the island, the day turned into night by the eerie black clouds.

 Social media video showed specks of ash and dust precipitating out of the air, coating the ground in some areas and posing a respiratory danger for some.
-One video from St. Lucy, at the northern tip of Barbados, revealed the presence of barely-discernible low-level clouds — suggesting that greatest concentration of ash and other airborne particulates was between 10,000 and 30,000 feet.
+One video from St. Lucy, at the northern tip of Barbados, revealed the presence of barely discernible low-level clouds — suggesting that the greatest concentration of ash and other airborne particulates was between 10,000 and 30,000 feet.

-Closer to the eruption site, volcanic lightning flickered within the ash cloud, indicative of extreme turbulence and friction within the rapidly-ascending particulate plume.
+Closer to the eruption site, volcanic lightning flickered within the ash cloud, indicative of extreme turbulence and friction within the rapidly ascending particulate plume.
 On the ground, images from social media showed areas of St. Vincent’s lush landscape covered in ash.

 The Associated Press reported that “damage was extensive in the island’s Northeast region,” based on an account from St. Vincent Deputy Prime Minister Montgomery Daniel.
 “Forests and farms were wiped out, with coconut, breadfruit, mango and soursop trees destroyed, as well as plantain and banana crops,” the Associated Press wrote.